jamtur01/puppet-campfire/README.md

 2. Install puppet-campfire as a module in your Puppet master's module path.

-3. Update the `CAMPFIRE` and `CAMPFIRE_TOKEN` variables in the `campfire.rb` file with your Campfire subdomain, for example `puppetlabs`, and your Campfire token.
+3. Update the `domain` and `token` variables in the `/etc/puppet/campfire.yaml` with your Campfire subdomain, for example `puppetlabs`, and your Campfire token.
+An example file is included.

 4. Enable pluginsync and reports on your master and clients in `puppet.conf`